ersheff/node-workshop/index.md

 If you would like to run the remote server example, sign up for a [free Heroku account](https://signup.heroku.com/dc) and [install Heroku](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).

 We will also be using Cycling 74's Max.
 If you don't already own a license, [a 30-day demo can be installed](https://cycling74.com/downloads).

+Finally, you should have a decent text editor installed for writing and editing Node scripts.
+If you don't already have one, we recommend the free [Visual Studio Code](https://code.visualstudio.com), [Sublime Text](https://www.sublimetext.com), or [Atom](https://atom.io).

 Clone the workshop's GitHub repository to a location on your computer:
 `git clone https://github.com/ersheff/node-workshop.git`